The Bankrate promise

 How long to keep insurance records

 If, for some reason, you accidentally discard current policy documents, do not worry.
 Your insurer will have copies of all paperwork on file, and you may be able to access them online as well.
-A quick call to your agent should be enough to be issued a new copy to replace the discarded one.
+A quick call to your agent or company representative should be enough to be issued a new copy to replace the discarded one.

 How to properly dispose of old insurance policies